Skip to content

 • VAT and Bitcoin Salary

-I work in the crypto self-custody space and the AHV question catches most people off guard.
-Swiss income tax on Bitcoin gets most of the attention.
-But AHV, IV, and EO contributions follow a parallel track that is just as real.
-The rules differ depending on whether you are a salaried employee, a self-employed professional, or running a mining or staking operation.
+I work in the crypto self-custody space, and the AHV question is the one most Swiss earners forget to ask.
+AHV, IV, and EO contributions run on a parallel track to income tax, and the rules shift depending on whether you draw a salary, invoice as self-employed, or run a mining or staking rig.

 TL;DR

 Salary paid in Bitcoin.
 AHV-pflichtig at the CHF value at the time of payment per AHVG Art.
-5. Employer deducts the employee share and remits both shares to the cantonal Ausgleichskasse.
-No special treatment for the Bitcoin denomination.
+5. The employer deducts the employee share and remits both shares to the cantonal Ausgleichskasse.
+The Bitcoin denomination changes nothing.

 Commercial Bitcoin mining.
-Gewerbsmässig (commercial) mining is self-employment income.
-AHV applies on net profit via the self-employed sliding scale, with a minimum contribution of CHF 530 and a maximum of CHF 9,800 per AHV Merkblatt 2.02.
-The commercial vs. private threshold is fact-specific and currently unsettled at the edges.
+Gewerbsmässig mining is self-employment income.
+AHV applies on net profit via the self-employed sliding scale, minimum CHF 530, maximum CHF 9,800, per AHV Merkblatt 2.02.
+The line between commercial and private is fact-specific and unsettled at the edges.

 Staking rewards.
-Classification is genuinely unsettled.
-No verified published primary-source ruling that I can link to as of mid-2026 resolves the AHV treatment of staking rewards.
-Consult your cantonal Ausgleichskasse before declaring staking income at material scale.
+Unsettled.
+No verified primary-source ruling that I can link to resolves the AHV treatment of staking rewards as of mid-2026.
+Ask your cantonal Ausgleichskasse before declaring staking income at material scale.

 Self-employed Bitcoin income.
-Any self-employment income denominated in Bitcoin is converted to CHF at receipt and subject to the standard self-employed AHV sliding scale: minimum CHF 530, maximum CHF 9,800 at net income of CHF 60,500, per AHV Merkblatt 2.02.
+You convert to CHF at receipt and pay on the self-employed sliding scale: minimum CHF 530, maximum CHF 9,800 at net income of CHF 60,500, per AHV Merkblatt 2.02.

 AHV IV EO Base Rates 2026

-The Swiss social security system combines three insurance pillars into a single payroll deduction.
-The combined 2026 rates per AHV Merkblatt 2.01, AHVG Art.
+The Swiss payroll system bundles three insurance pillars into one deduction.
+The 2026 rates per AHV Merkblatt 2.01, AHVG Art.
 5, IVG Art.
 3, and EOG Art.
 27:

 InsuranceCombined rateEmployee shareEmployer share